glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_sampled_pdf-19.png">

-In summary a collection of simulations using the Metropolis Hastings algorithm to sample a target
+In summary a collection of simulations using the Metropolis Hastings Sampling algorithm to sample a target
 {% katex %}\textbf{Weibull}{% endkatex %} distribution using a {% katex %}\textbf{Normal}{% endkatex %}
 proposal distribution have been performed that scan the `stepsize` parameter for a fixed initial value of `x0=1.0` in an effort to determine the best performing `stepsize`.
 Best performing was determined by considering